grafana/grafana/docs/sources/live/configure-grafana-live.md

 # Configure Grafana Live

 Grafana Live is enabled by default.
-As of Grafana v8.0, it has a strict default for a maximum number of connections per Grafana server instance.
+In Grafana v8.0, it has a strict default for a maximum number of connections per Grafana server instance.

 ## Max number of connections

 Grafana Live uses persistent connections (WebSocket at the moment) to deliver real-time updates to clients.
 You might need to tune your server infrastructure a bit.

 The number of maximum connections users can establish with Grafana is limited to 100 by default.
-See [max_connections]({{< relref "../administration/configuration.md#max_connections" >}}) option.
+Refer to the [max_connections]({{< relref "../administration/configuration.md#max_connections" >}}) option for details.

 In case you want to increase this limit, ensure that your server and infrastructure allow handling more connections.
 The following sections discuss several common problems which could happen when managing persistent connections, in particular WebSocket connections.